Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 The main printed circuit board in a computer is known as the motherboard.
-Other names for this central computer unit are system board, main board, or printed wired board (PWB).
-Motherboard is sometimes shortened to Mobo.
+Other names for this central computer unit are system board, mainboard, or printed wired board (PWB).
+The motherboard is sometimes shortened to Mobo.

 The type of motherboard installed in a PC has a great effect on a computer's system speed and expansion capabilities.

 Major Motherboard Components and Their Functions

 The Computer's Microprocessor

 Also known as the microprocessor or the processor, the CPU is the computer's brain.
 It is responsible for fetching, decoding, and executing program instructions as well as performing mathematical and logical calculations.